General Packing

 10. The 30-Pound Rule - Keep each box below an absolute maximum weight of 50 pounds and wherever possible below 30 pounds.
 Heavier boxes lead to injuries, are much more likely to burst their tape or seams and tend to get dropped.

-11. Scale - Keep a bathroom scale in the room you're packing so you can keep the boxes below the weight limits.
+11. Scales - Pack heavy items like books and dinnerware in small boxes and large and light weight items in larger boxes.
+Keep a bathroom scale in the room you're packing so you can keep the boxes below the weight limits.

 Packing Electronics